Detecting vector charge with extreme mass ratio inspirals onto Kerr black holes: Introduction

 In \cite{Zhang:2022hbt}, the energy fluxes for both gravitational and electromagnetic waves induced by a charged particle orbiting around a Schwarzschild BH were studied.
 It was demonstrated that the electric charge leaves a significant imprint on the phase of GWs and is observable with space-based GW detectors.
-In this paper, based on the Teukolsky formalism for BH perturbations \cite{Teukolsky:1973ha,Press:1973zz,Teukolsky:1974yv}, we numerically calculate the energy fluxes for both tensor and vector perturbations induced by a charged particle moving in an equatorial circular orbit around a Kerr BH, the orbital evolution of EMRIs up to the ISCO, and investigate the capabilities to detect vector charge carried by the secondary compact object with space-based GW detectors such as LISA, TianQin, and Taiji.
+The estimation accuracy of the charges may reach $10^{-5}$ by using the analytic kludge (AK) waveform from the inspiral of a charged stellar-mass compact object into a charged massive black hole in the weak-field regime \cite{Zi:2022hcc}.
+In this paper, based on the Teukolsky formalism for BH perturbations \cite{Teukolsky:1973ha,Press:1973zz,Teukolsky:1974yv}, we numerically calculate the energy fluxes for both tensor and vector perturbations induced by a charged particle moving in an equatorial circular orbit around a Kerr BH, the orbital evolution of EMRIs up to the ISCO, and investigate the capabilities to detect vector charges carried by the secondary compact object with space-based GW detectors such as LISA, TianQin, and Taiji.
 We apply the methods of faithfulness and Fisher information matrix (FIM) to assess the capability of space-based GW detectors to detect the vector charge carried by the secondary compact object.
 The paper is organized as follows.
 In Sec. \ref{sec2}, we introduce the model with vector charge and the Teukolsky perturbation formalism.
 In Sec. \ref{sec3}, we give the source terms as well as procedures for solving the inhomogeneous Teukolsky equations.
 Then we numerically calculate the energy fluxes for gravitational and vector fields using the Teukolsky and generalized Sasaki-Nakamura (SN) formalisms in the background of a Kerr BH.
 In Sec. \ref{sec4}, we give the numerical results of energy fluxes falling onto the horizon and radiated to infinity for gravitational and vector fields, then we use the dephasing of GWs to constrain the charge.
 In Sec. \ref{sec5}, we calculate the faithfulness between GWs with and without vector charge and perform the FIM to estimate the errors of detecting vector charge with LISA, TianQin, and Taiji.
-Sec. \ref{sec5} is devoted to conclusions and discussions.
+Sec. \ref{sec6} is devoted to conclusions and discussions.
 In this paper, we set $c=G=M=1$.